 Human Anatomy Basics You Must First Understand to Stop Bleeding

-The tourniquet can be safely converted or removed later by trained personnel.
+The tourniquet can be safely changed to a pressure dressing or removed later by trained personnel.

 When to Use the Tourniquet

 Any massive bleeding at all.

 Any bleeding you can’t control with direct pressure or any other bandage.

 Any bleeding you don’t have time to mess with due to the situation around you.

 If bleeding is not controlled with a single tourniquet, APPLY ANOTHER!

 They can be safely moved, converted to a regular dressing or removed completely within 4 hours.

 The Only 2 CoTCCC Approved Tourniquets: SOFTT-W or the CAT

 Beware of Counterfeit and Non-Approved or Untested Tourniquets